pingcap/docs/system-variables.md

 - Type: Integer
 - Default value: `0`
 - Range: `[0, 15]`
 - This variable is used to set the default row split shards number for newly created tables.
-When this variable is set to a non-zero value, TiDB will automatically set it when executing CREATE TABLE statements, allowing use of pre_split_regions on such tables (for example NONCLUSTERED tables).
-See [pre_split_regions](/sql-statements/sql-statement-split-region.md) for details.
-This variable is typically used in conjunction with `tidb_shard_row_id_bits` to shard new tables and split the regions of new tables.
+When this variable is set to a non-zero value, TiDB will automatically set it when executing `CREATE TABLE` statements, allowing use of `PRE_SPLIT_REGIONS` on such tables (for example NONCLUSTERED tables).
+For more information, see [`PRE_SPLIT_REGIONS`](/sql-statements/sql-statement-split-region.md#pre_split_regions).
+This variable is typically used in conjunction with [`tidb_shard_row_id_bits`](/system-variables.md#tidb_shard_row_id_bits-new-in-v840) to shard new tables and split the Regions of new tables.

 ### tidb_generate_binary_plan <span class="version-mark">New in v6.2.0</span>